SebaPassi/compound-interest-calculator/README.md

 ## Why?

-The high inflation present in nowadays affect the value of our money, so it is important that we try to overpass that devaluation and hopefully have profit while doing it.
-Speaking with a lot of friends I realized that most of them doesn't invest.
-Actually, a lot of them have their savings "static" in their bank account.
+The high inflation present nowadays affects the value of our money, so it is important to try to overcome that devaluation and hopefully make a profit while doing it.
+After speaking with a lot of friends, I realized that most of them don't invest.
+In fact, many of them keep their savings "static" in their bank accounts.

-With this program my objetive is to transmit the power of compound interest in people's money and how it is a simple and easy way of increasing patrimony (while avoiding the damage caused by inflation).
+With this program my objetive is to demonstrate the power of compound interest in growing people's money.
+It is a simple and effective way to increase wealth while mitigating the effects of inflation.

 ## What did I learn?